 Manchester Village, Vermont - AAA four diamond resort with premier golf and breathtaking scenery, perfect for revitalizing body and spirit.
-A National Register of Historic Places icon with a 238-year history as one of America's most historically significant lodgings and member of the glittering Luxury Hotel Collection, the Equinox offered our guests off-road Land Rover driving, Orvis flyfishing, hiking on Mt Equinox, local-ingredient-inspired Spa treatments, & a Passover program set in a bastion of revolutionary history with world class elite accommodations.
+A National Register of Historic Places icon with a 238-year history as one of America's most historically significant lodgings and member of the glittering Luxury Hotel Collection, the Equinox offered our guests off-road Land Rover driving, Orvis flyfishing, hiking on Mt Equinox & local-ingredient-inspired Spa treatments; A Passover program set in a bastion of revolutionary history with world class accommodations.

 Vim's Holidays in the News